DATASCI 185: Introduction to AI Applications

 • AI might be less biased than humans

-• Humans are inconsistent, AI is consistent
+• Humans are inconsistent; AI is at least consistent

 • AI bias reflects societal problems that can’t be coded away